 - 20.1.
-All students who are new to Coppice School, no matter at what age they arrive, will undergo a full transition which includes visits with existing staff so that vital information can be shared building up to full days and eventually weeks to ensure transition is smooth. - 20.2.
-As the majority of our pupils are grouped by age this does mean that they encounter transition into a new class every 2 or 3 years.
+All students who are new to Coppice School, no matter at what age they arrive, will undergo a transition which includes visits with existing staff so that vital information can be shared. - 20.2.
 Toward the end of each academic year transition meetings are held between class teachers in order for the transferal of vital academic and care information of individual students moving into new classes and Key Stages.
-Students will spend time in their new class settings before the end of the academic year in order to ensure that the new academic year starts smoothly.
+Students will spend time in their new class settings before the end of the academic year, if possible, in order to ensure that the new academic year starts smoothly. - 20.3.
+Some students in the Key Stage 5 attend sessions at other providers with the aim of them getting used to new academic environments and laying the foundations for a positive Post 19 transition.

-- 20.3.
-Some students in the Key Stage 4 attend sessions at other providers with the aim of them getting used to new academic environments and laying the foundations for a positive Post 19 transition. - 20.4.
+- 20.4.
 Year 14 Students for whom a Post 19 college placement is deemed appropriate have weekly college days throughout the year ready for their transition. - 20.5.
 As part of the PCR process other Post 19 provision is identified along with the Social Work team for our more complex students for whom college would not be appropriate.
 Visits to providers and Specialist College provision are set up and students and families explore the Post 19 options with the support of Coppice School Staff. - 20.6.
-Other Post 16 experiences which prepare the students for life after Coppice School and adulthood are weekly Work Related learning lessons.
+Other Post 16 experiences which prepare the students for life after Coppice School and adulthood are weekly Work-Related learning lessons.
 These explore a range of work experiences in school such as Catering, Horticulture, Office Skills, Grounds Maintenance and Library Skills. - 20.7.
 Post 16 Students are also given the opportunity to explore a range of Work Experience Placements such as Supermarkets, Fast Food Restaurants, Charity Shops, Florists, Hair and Beauty Salons.
 They may also attend the bridge site for enhanced learning.
 Staff whose responsibility it is to organise Work Experience Placements strive hard to find opportunities in the students own community with a view to it becoming long term and sustainable after students leave Coppice School. - 20.8.
 For the few students that it is relevant for, Independent Travel Training is delivered and supported with the help of the Local Authority.
 Through years of shadowing and modelling a small number of students work towards being able to use public transport independently and problem solve if there are any changes to routine or an issue occurs.